 - In the 1205 report, General Quang states, "For now, we have officially published a list of only 368 POWs."
 This statement is factually accurate as discussed in great detail earlier in this assessment.
 131 - In the 1205 report, General Quang states, "Shortly, we will release several POWs in order to put pressure on the Nixon administration, observe his reaction, and the reaction of the American public, as well as to demonstrate our good intentions in this matter."
 Again, this statement is factually accurate.
-On September 2, 1972, North Vietnam's General Political Directorate of the VPA132 announced that three US POWs would be freed "as a sign of gratitude to that part of the progressive American public which has been calling for an immediate end to US aggression in Vietnam."
-That same day, North Vietnam's Ministry of Foreign Affairs issued a statement saying "North Vietnam will hand over the released pilots to a U.S. social organization animated with good will...133" The three US POWs were not actually released until September 25, 1972 when they were turned over to American anti-war activist Cora Weiss and her delegation.
+On September 2, 1972, North Vietnam's General Political Directorate of the VPA announced that three US POWs would be freed "as a sign of gratitude to that part of the progressive American public which has been calling for an immediate end to US aggression in Vietnam."
+That same day, North Vietnam's Ministry of Foreign Affairs issued a statement saying "North Vietnam will hand over the released pilots to a U.S. social organization animated with good will..."
+The three US POWs were not actually released until September 25, 1972 when they were turned over to American anti-war activist Cora Weiss and her delegation.
 They departed Hanoi on September 26, 1972.
 This was the first release of US POWs by Hanoi in over three years (1969).
 (U)

-130 Interim Analysis of the 1205 Report, with referenced documentation, presented to Ambassador Malcolm Toon by Senator Bob Smith, dated July 21, 1993, (see pages 44-50).
-(U) 131 See Critical Assessment of "Key Judgments"; concerning the 735 report: •
+Ambassador Malcolm Toon by Senator Bob Smith, dated July 21, 1993, (see pages 44-50).
+(U) See Critical Assessment of "Key Judgments"; concerning the 735 report. · SECRET (b)(1) (b)(3) NatSecAct